Pre-rendering (SSG)

 For a page with a parameterized route (e.g. /movie/@movieId), you have to use the onBeforePrerenderStart() hook in order to provide the list of URLs that are to be pre-rendered.
 The onBeforePrerenderStart() hook can also be used to accelerate the pre-rendering process.

-Instead of providing a list of URLs, if you want a parameterized route to be resolved dynamically on the client-side, see the workaround at #1476 - Pre-rendered dynamic routes (static host deployment).
+Instead of providing a list of URLs, if you want a parameterized route to be resolved dynamically on the client-side, then see the workaround at #1476 - Pre-rendered dynamic routes (static host deployment).

 By default, all pages are pre-rendered.
 To pre-render only some pages, use the partial option with prerender: false.